 Headaches and migraines can be more than just a minor annoyance.
-They can affect every aspect of our lives.
+They can affect every aspect of our lives, and you’re probably wonder what the cause of daily headaches is.
 If you suffer from migraines and chronic headaches, how often has it interrupted your plans or your work?
 Conventional treatments address migraines and headaches as the problem.
 When the reality is that headaches and migraines are a symptom of a larger problem.
 The human body is very adept at letting us know there is a problem.
 Sometimes the problem or indication is small at first.
 For example, research has shown that a loss of the sense of smell can indicate Alzheimer’s as early as 10 years in advance.
 Chronic headache and migraines are a symptom of an underlying problem, and the pain is a warning signal.

 If you suffer from headaches, there is a very high probability that your headaches or migraines are coming from chronic irritation of the nerves, muscles or blood